How Do Muscles Grow? The science of muscle growth

-Metabolic stress causes a cellular edema around the muscles (muscle fibers) that promote muscle growth without necessarily increasing the size of muscle cells.
+Metabolic stress causes cellular edema around the muscles (muscle fibers) that promote muscle growth without necessarily increasing the size of muscle cells.
 This is because (increasing the amount) of adding muscle glycogen, which promotes thickening (swelling) of muscles (fibers) along with the growth of connective tissue.
 This type of growth is called sarcoplasmic hypertrophy and is one of the ways that people can get an image of outwardly large and bulky muscles without increasing strength.
+Learn more about Sustamed

 So now that you know the three main mechanisms of muscle growth, the next question is how do hormones affect muscle growth?

 IGF-1 – Insulin-like Growth Factor: How Do Hormones Affect The Muscle Growth Process?